Skip to main content

 4. What recommendations and suggestions should be made for future professional work and areas for development?

-The user group will be preparing various inputs for the discussion during the conference, involving users’ views of the fundamental conditions, potential, and pitfalls of user involvement.
-This includes professional skills needed to support individuals with diabetes, roles and attitudes of researchers in user involvement projects etc.
+The user group prepared various inputs for the discussion during the conference, involving users’ views of the fundamental conditions, potential, and pitfalls of user involvement.
+This included professional skills needed to support individuals with diabetes, roles and attitudes of researchers in user involvement projects etc.

-The Group Concept Mapping (GCM) method, which is facilitated by the Danish Diabetes Knowledge Center, has involved researchers, user and health professionals in defining the most important elements of user involvement as well as the main barriers for the implementation.
-This product will also be an important input to the discussions during the conference.
+A Group Concept Mapping (GCM) process, which was facilitated by the Danish Diabetes Knowledge Center, involved researchers, user and health professionals in defining the most important elements of user involvement as well as the main barriers for the implementation.
+This product was an important input to the discussions during the conference.

 Read more about the Group Concept Mapping process